Powered by SchoolDash

 The Victory Academy is a non-selective academy.
 It has about 1,190 boys and girls aged between 11 and 18.
 In February 2023 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Finances, Admissions and Sixth form.
-Relative weaknesses include Attainment and Progress.
+Particular strengths include Finances, Admissions and Progress.
+Relative weaknesses include Environment and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.